HeoiHeoiChow/yi-zhou.github.io/_pages/about.md

 1. 2019 National Undergraduate Electronics Design Contest: Third prize in Shanghai Division

 **VEX Robotics Competition**
 I worked as the nuclear programmer in the team and builded numerous APIs in controlling the robotics.
 My programs made our robotics precise in going straight, turning and lifting arms to a certain angle.
-And our team preformed extremely well in the autonomous section due to my APIs.
+And our team performed extremely well in the autonomous section due to my APIs.
 1. 2018-2019 World Championships: Top 16 (out of 1600 teams)
 2. 2018-2019 Asian Championships: Exellent Award (Top Prize)
 3. 2018-2019 China Open: First Prize